Sakshi-Raichand/Sakshi-Raichand/README.md

 🚀 **About Me**

-- 🎯 I’m passionate about transforming raw data into meaningful insights and decisions.
+- 🎯 I’m passionate about transforming raw data into meaningful insights and decisions
-- 🔎 Currently exploring the intersection of **Business Analysis**, **Data Analytics**, **Business Intelligence**, and **AI Automation**.
+- 🔎 Currently exploring the intersection of **Business Analysis**, **Data Analytics**, **Business Intelligence**, and **AI Automation**
-- 📌 Obsessed with visualizing data using **Power BI** and **Tableau**.
+- 📌 Obsessed with visualizing data using **Power BI** and **Tableau**
-- 💡 On a journey to automate what’s manual, analyze what’s hidden, and simplify what’s complex.
+- 💡 On a journey to automate what’s manual, analyze what’s hidden, and simplify what’s complex
-- 🧠 Always learning — forever curious.
+- 🧠 Always learning - forever curious

 ---